Partner support

 Quick safety note: MoodSwings content is educational.
 It does not diagnose, treat, or replace professional care.
 If symptoms feel severe, sudden, unsafe, or disruptive, talk with a qualified clinician or seek urgent help.

-Try: “I’ve noticed the week before my period can be more sensitive for me.
-I’m tracking it so I can understand it better.
-What helps most is reassurance and fewer big conversations late at night.”
+Lead with what you've noticed and what actually helps, on a calm day rather than mid-conflict.
+Something like: "I've noticed the week before my period tends to be more sensitive for me — I'm tracking it so I understand it better.
+What helps most is reassurance and fewer big conversations late at night."

 Questions people ask